MillCloud/eslint-config-vue/README.md

 # @modyqyw/eslint-config-vue

-An ESLint shareable config for vue with javascript.
+An ESLint shareable config for vue.
 Also support uni-app and weex.

 ## Usage

-- Install the config.
+- If you use JavaScript, install the config for JavaScript.

 ```sh
 npm i vue@~2.6.0